programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

                       aliases=['County:','Num of Police Killings:']).add_to(cp.geojson)
 ```

 Here's a code sample that includes the above matieral.
-We will take our prior map -- with normalized data and using a log scale -- and add the code to create the popup box.
-(Note that I have simplified the code below by removing the code to convert the numbers on the scale from log to non-log values.)

 ```python
 baseMap = initMap()